Agent215/MeshtasticWeatherStationScripts/README.md

 The implemented code today focuses on the Raspberry Pi Pico W in the garden:

 - Listen for local WeatherFlow Tempest UDP broadcasts on the garden LAN
-- Extract the key `obs_st` weather fields
+- Extract the key `obs_st` weather fields and preserve the Tempest observation timestamp
-- Validate and compact the payload
+- Validate and compact the payload while rate-limiting outbound weather messages
 - Forward the result over UART to a Meshtastic/RAK node
-- Emit periodic heartbeat/status messages
+- Emit heartbeat/status messages and recover from stalled/no-weather conditions

 The broader system described in the documentation extends that path to a home Meshtastic node, a Raspberry Pi gateway, local SQLite storage, and AWS delivery.